• Skip to main content

 Sow Bugs Below Holter Dam

 Sow bugs, or isopods, are small crustaceans that thrive in the cold, clear tailwater fisheries like the Missouri River.
 The Missouri, particularly the section below Holter Dam, is a classic tailwater trout fishery with an abundance of sow bugs.
 These little creatures make up a daily diet for trout, specifically in the upper stretches of the Missouri, where they are abundant in the river’s vegetation and along the rocky substrate.
 Sow bugs are a reliable protein source for trout year-round.
 Unlike other insects that have seasonal life cycles, sow bugs are available to rainbow and brown trout throughout the year.
-As a result, sow bug patterns below Holter Dam are a staple in many Missouri River guides’ nymph boxes.
+As a result, sow bug patterns below Holter Dam are a staple in many Missouri River guides’ fly boxes.

 The Best Sow Bug Patterns For the Missouri River